marco-angheben/dncs-lab/README.md

 ### TEST
 FInally I tried to connect with `vagrant ssh` to all the machines and with `ping` i tried all the possible connection.

-From router-1 to all the other:
+From router-1 to all the others:
 ![alt text](https://github.com/marco-angheben/dncs-lab/blob/master/router1_ssh.png)

-From router-2 to all the other:
+From router-2 to all the others:
 ![alt text](https://github.com/marco-angheben/dncs-lab/blob/master/router2_ssh.png)

-From host-1-a to all the other:
+From host-1-a to all the others:
 ![alt text](https://github.com/marco-angheben/dncs-lab/blob/master/hosta_ssh.png)

-From host-1-b to all the other:
+From host-1-b to all the others:
 ![alt text](https://github.com/marco-angheben/dncs-lab/blob/master/hostb_ssh.png)

-From host-2-c to all the other:
+From host-2-c to all the others:
 ![alt text](https://github.com/marco-angheben/dncs-lab/blob/master/hostc_ssh.png)